 Hardy Hibiscus (Hibiscus var.)

 Although not a true Southern native, Hardy Hibiscus has become naturalized in parts of the Southern U.S. and it is commonly associated with the area.
 It certainly looks at home there.
 Colors range from pure white to almost black and the flowers bloom continuously throughout the spring and fall.
-Hibiscus have a tropical feel to them and blend well in the Southern landscape.
-Endless beauty with minimal care.Continue to 12 of 17 below.
+Hibiscus has a tropical feel to them and blends well in the Southern landscape.

 Oak Leaf Hydrangea (Hydrangea quercifolia)